 Forrester Research Inc., researched, analyzed and scored 15 vendors and named SAP a Leader.
 The report noted SAP’s enhanced data management capabilities to support complex use cases and its improved self-service capabilities.
 Vendors were evaluated and SAP was named a Leader based on criteria in three categories – current offering, strategy, and market presence.

 In the report, Forrester states that “SAP customers like SAP’s general data management capabilities, in-memory platform, search and access, data integration, and technical support.”
-SAP’s enterprise data fabric solution consists of capabilities from the Business Technology Platform including SAP Data Intelligence, SAP HANA (including SAP HANA Cloud), and SAP Cloud Platform Integration Suite.
+SAP’s enterprise data fabric solution consists of capabilities from the SAP Business Technology Platform including SAP Data Intelligence, SAP HANA (including SAP HANA Cloud), and SAP Integration Suite.

 Access a complimentary copy of the full “Forrester Wave™: Enterprise Data Fabric, Q2 2020” report here.